-One of the best things about the Redshirts is the friendships that are made through our time together.
-The sense of community and openness of the group is commented on every single year – anyone is welcome, and everyone is accepted for who they are.
+One of the best things about the Redshirts is the friendships that are made during our time together.
+The sense of community and openness in our group is commented on every single year – anyone is welcome, and everyone is accepted for who they are.

-During our time together, both in Lourdes and back home, there are plenty of opportunities for games, building friendships, prayer, discussion, exploring, free time, a lot of laughter and the occasional ice cream!
-Our aim is to return home as better people and Lourdes is the perfect setting to (re)discover our faith and what it is that we believe, both as Catholics and as individuals.
+There are plenty of opportunities for games, building friendships, prayer, discussion, exploring, free time, a lot of laughter and the occasional ice cream during our time together, both in Lourdes and back home!
+Our aim is to return home as better people; Lourdes is the perfect place to (re)discover our faith and what it is that we believe, both as Catholics and as individuals.

-So if you’re interested in embarking on a journey that is guaranteed to be a whole lot of fun, help you make great friendships, help you to understand who you truly are and help you to grow in your faith then the Redshirts are exactly what you are looking for!
+If you’re interested in embarking on a journey that is guaranteed to be a whole lot of fun, help you make great friendships, understand who you truly are and grow in faith, then the Redshirts are exactly what you are looking for.
 We would love you to join our next pilgrimage, to find out more please contact us via the button below.

 One of our first-time Redshirts, Anna, shared her experience of Lourdes during a school assembly: